ArtemisSoftware/Pan-Tracklist/README.md

 - Data is retrieved from:
   `https://static.leboncoin.fr/img/shared/technical-test.json`
 - Retrofit is configured with a Moshi converter.
-- A custom `User-Agent` header is added to all requests, especially for image loading.

 ### 🖼️ Image Loading with Custom Headers